 the GIA for the Generating Facility must be in good standing such that: (1) neither the Participating TO nor the CAISO has provided a Notice of Breach; or (2) if such Notice has been issued, the breach has either been cured or the Interconnection Customer has commenced sufficient curative actions consistent with the relevant terms of the GIA.

+For any tariff provisions that require Energy Only PPAs, , the ISO will not accept Energy Only PPAs for Energy Only projects where the PPA is contingent on receiving TPD or that has a Resource Adequacy obligation.

 Exceptions to Commercial Viability Criteria